 Pulled back from obscurity by label honcho Alan Gubby, these choice selections from the long-defunct Arcadia Cosmos sound library excite, get in your head, inspire.
 Sounds that inhabit their titles and more, gift-wrapped in the spiky jiver of a monochromed power station.

 Bristol 10 January 2025 Support for The Jesus Lizard‘s eagerly awaited trip to The Fleece in Bristol came from that city’s own purveyors of mutant post-punk hip hop, Lice.
-Having not seen them since their extraordinary set at the Bristol Psych Fest back in the summer of 2017 where it […]
+Having not seen them since their extraordinary set at the Bristol Psych Fest back in the summer of 2017 where it was like The Beastie Boys fronting The Birthday Party.
+Since then, they seem to have picked up a […]

 Whirring the hinge between this world and elsewhere, Téléplasmiste's Of Nature And Electricity’s’ compass points are plentiful -- exploratory.
 Gently coaxing themselves into the uncharted, a softly rounded trip into the infinite.